 Honouring our Elders, our Ancestors

-Our owner, Joe was raised by his grandparents in the traditional Dene lifestyle on the land and on the shores of the Great Slave Lake in Deninu Kue and in Yellowknife.
-Then as a teen and young adult, by his aunt and uncle in the Dehcho region.
+Our owner, Joe was raised by his grandparents on the shores of the Great Slave Lake in Deninu Kue and in Yellowknife and by his aunt and uncle in the Deh Cho.

-Joe is a descendent of the true Yellowknife’s Dene peoples and as an owner of an Indigenous tour company, Joe takes great pride in sharing his Indigenous culture with you, and doing so in a manner that honours and respects his Ancestors and culture.
-This is also the business philosophy for North Star Adventures.
+Joe is a descendent of the true Yellowknife’s Dene peoples and as an Indigenous tour company owner, Joe takes great pride in sharing our Indigenous culture with you in a manner that honours and respects our Ancestors and culture.

 Dene Laws of Life